Laura Di Lorenzo, viral Miami royalty, did not expect to receive this particular phone call this past August.

 They began to collaborate on videos featuring their popular characters.
 Soon, Lorenzo left Buzzfeed for Latino-focused media company, We Are Mitú, and Di Lorenzo secured a position there as well.
 Di Lorenzo wrote, edited and starred in sketches and even created her own comedy segment called, “Laura’s Corner.”

 “I came to L.A. and that was exactly what I imagined it would be.
-My 14-year-old self would be very proud of me,” Di Lorenzo says.
+My 14-year-old self would be very proud of me,” Di Lorenzo said.

 She also performed in shows at L.A.’s esteemed comedy club, Upright Citizens Brigade.
 In 2018, she acted with Mimi as the Chonga Girls in the theatre’s first-ever all Latino show called, “Spanglish Aqui Presents,” which also featured Jenny Lorenzo and others.